Amidst the Chiltern Hills, High Wycombe is that sweet spot between town and city, with market days, a shopping centre and pubs aplenty.

 - Monthly student ticket: £35

 - High Wycombe Town Saver Zone

 Totteridge Road – it was cheap through the landlord, and there weren't huge issues with the house.
 The area was near the park and train station, and not far from the town centre.
 I live right near the bus stop so it was easy to get to the shops fast.
 (Third year student, Buckinghamshire New University)

 Student money tips

 Parking is best either at the Park and Ride or at Dovecot Car Park, as these are cheaper for a whole day compared to The Swan theatre, which is overpriced.
-There is a market every Wednesday, which includes food and clothes stalls, and general items.
+There is a market which includes food and clothes stalls, and general items.
 (Second year student, Buckinghamshire New University)

 The cost of living as a student soon adds up, us our budget calculator to find out roughly how much you'll need each month.

 Discover more savings on student life in High Wycombe with UCAS student discounts.
 Find the latest deals, from fashion brands and eating fresh, to big discounts on tech and travel.